Intro to Welding

 Basic Precision Measurement

 This course provides the student with theory and skills needed to perform dimensional inspections.
 Students will learn to study a part print, select, and use the proper measuring tool(s).
 Concepts introduced include precision, discrimination, accuracy, and calibration.
 Previously learned print reading skills are expanded to include Geometric Dimensioning and Tolerancing.
+For students with limited knowledge and experience, this course is recommened prior to taking the GD&T offered at the Learning Center.

 Objectives: